 What is Staar Surg's Piotroski F-Score?

-Staar Surg (STAA) has a Piotroski F-Score of 1 out of 9, indicating weak financial health.
+Staar Surg (STAA) has a Piotroski F-Score of 1 out of 8 computable signals; 1 of the nine could not be computed from available data, so the full-scale strength rating is not shown.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
 Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

 Are Staar Surg's earnings high quality?

-Staar Surg (STAA) has an earnings quality ratio of 0.43x, considered low quality (accrual-driven).
+Staar Surg (STAA) reported a net loss of $80.4M while operations used $34.2M of cash.
+With neither figure positive, the ratio between the two carries no quality signal.
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.

 How financially healthy is Staar Surg?